vipaerat/Medical-Record-Database-System/README.md

 * http://getbootstrap.com/getting-started/

 ###Instructions
-Basic site layout can be found in the site folder.
-There are three main folders to work on: user, doctor and pharmacist.
+Basic site layout can be found in the **site** folder.
+There are three main folders to work on: **user, doctor and pharmacist**.
 Teams can add their files to the corresponding folders.
-Full site for reference can be found in site/sample folder.
-You can use the elements of this site like forms, tables, panel, buttons etc or you can search the web for bootstrap example for front end development.
+Full site for references can be found in **site/sample** folder.
+You can use the elements from the sample sites like forms, tables, panel, buttons etc or you can search the web for bootstrap elements for front end development.
+Try to avoid changing the css files in **site/css directory**, this may distort other pages.